AnkilP/data-lake-collab/README.md

 ### List of TODO items

 * docker multistage builds
-* use spark streaming for streaming service
+* use spark streaming/flink for streaming service